jamesponddotco/bonk/README.md

    nudity, so I needed a way to detect it.
 2. I wanted to learn Rust.

+> This is my first time writing Rust and I haven't even finished the
+> Rust book yet.
+Keep that in mind when reviewing the code.

 ## Installation

 ### From source